-The District of Columbia has been highlighted as a recent leader in the administration of apprenticeship programs, and continues to be actively engaged with national partners and regional partners, including the U.S. Department of Labor (USDOL), the Council of Chief State School Officers (CCSSO), the Maryland Department of Labor, Licensing and Regulation (DLLR), the University of the District of Columbia (UDC) and many others.
+The District of Columbia has been highlighted as a recent leader in the administration of apprenticeship programs, and continues to be actively engaged with national and regional partners, including the U.S. Department of Labor (USDOL), the Council of Chief State School Officers (CCSSO), the Maryland Department of Labor, Licensing and Regulation (DLLR), the University of the District of Columbia (UDC) and many others.

 To build from that success, the Bowser Administration, realizing the vast potential of apprenticeships, has launched the Apprenticeship DC initiative to promote both pre-apprenticeship and registered apprenticeship (RA) models as a workforce development tool throughout the District.
+Apprenticeship DC serves as the Statewide Apprenticeship Partner to business, industry, and District jobseekers.

-Apprenticeship D.C. serves as the Statewide Apprenticeship Partner to business, industry, and District jobseekers.
 Apprenticeship DC is the District's vehicle through which businesses, employers and organizations can obtain grants, tax credits, or other subsidies to support interested businesses in developing and implementing customized apprenticeship offerings that meet industry specific hiring and training needs, including the establishment and operation of youth apprenticeship programs.

-To date, Apprenticeship D.C. has funded three new apprenticeship and pre-apprenticeship programs, providing grants to local businesses and community based organizations that target three of the District's high demand industries: Information Technology, Construction, and Infrastructure.
-These grants will help the District carry out the mission of preparing more District residents for the workforce through specialized training.
-The District is currently developing a Youth Apprenticeship (YAP) expected to launch in FY18.
+To date, Apprenticeship DC has funded three new apprenticeship and pre-apprenticeship programs, providing grants to local businesses and community based organizations that target three of the District's high demand industries: Information Technology, Construction, and Infrastructure.
+These grants will help the District carry out the mission of preparing more residents for the workforce through specialized training.

-In addition to general registered apprenticeship and preapprenticeship programming through Apprenticeship D.C., the District is currently developing a Youth Apprenticeship Program (YAP), expected to launch in FY18.
+In addition to general registered apprenticeship and pre-apprenticeship programming through Apprenticeship DC, the District is currently developing a Youth Apprenticeship Program (YAP), expected to launch in FY18.